Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Indiana University – Bloomington is accredited by the Higher Learning Commission.

 Newsweek named Indiana Wesleyan University one of America’s Top Online Colleges.
-The school offers over 160 online programs.
-Online students are provided with the same quality education as those attending on-campus.
+The school offers over 160 online programs that are designed to provide the same quality education as their on-campus counterparts.
 Courses are asynchronous and completely online, and each one is 5 to 8 weeks long.
-Students can earn associate, bachelor’s, master’s, or doctorate degrees in fields like counseling, accounting, or ministry.

 Indiana Wesleyan University is accredited by the Higher Learning Commission.

-Students at Oakland City University can earn associate, bachelor’s, or master’s degrees online.
-Students can apply for free and do not need GRE scores to apply.
+Oakland City University offers associate, bachelor’s, and master’s degrees that can be earned online.
+Prospective students can apply for free, and GRE scores are not needed to apply.
 Classes meet online once a week in the evenings.
 Each class is 5 to 8 weeks long.
 Fields of study offered include marketing and leadership.

 Oakland City University is accredited by the Higher Learning Commission.

-Students can choose between completely online or hybrid format programs.
+Completely online and hybrid programs are offered.
 Some courses have synchronous components.
-The school offers programs for associate, bachelor’s, master’s, and doctorate degrees.
-Students can choose from fields of study like sociology, engineering, and nursing.
+The school offers programs for associate, bachelor’s, master’s, and doctorate degrees in fields of study like sociology, engineering, and nursing.

 Saint Mary-of-the-Woods College is accredited by the Higher Learning Commission.